 Best of Mallorca

 The biggest challenge is deciding where to begin.
-Previous kimkim travelers have delved into island life on food- and history-focused tours in Palma de Mallorca, hopped aboard the Sóller narrow gauge train for a scenic overview of the island’s dramatic scenery, and visited the Drach Caves, home to one of the largest underground lakes on the planet.
-One unique way of exploring the island is on a vintage motorbike tour.
-You can also head off on a customized hiking tour amid the granite spires of the Serra de Tramuntana.
+Previous kimkim travelers have delved into island life on food- and history-focused tours in Palma de Mallorca, hopped aboard the Sóller narrow gauge train for a scenic overview of the island’s dramatic scenery, and marveled at the Drach Caves, home to one of the largest underground lakes on the planet.
+One unique way of exploring the island is on a vintage motorbike tour where you can discover the balmy villages and nature at your own pace, or you could head off on a customized hiking tour amid the granite spires of the Serra de Tramuntana mountains.

 Chat with a local specialist who can help organize your trip.